Super Mario Bros. (film): Plot

-Twenty years later, Italian-American brothers Mario Mario and Luigi Mario working as plumbers in Brooklyn are close to being driven out of business by mafiosa Anthony Scapelli's construction company.
-Luigi meets Daisy, an NYU archaeology student who shows him she has been excavating for dinosaur bones under the Brooklyn Bridge.
-There, they witnesses Scapelli's men sabotaging it by leaving the water pipes open.
-Mario and Luigi fix it, but Iggy and Spike—henchmen and cousins of Koopa, the king of the other dimension—kidnap Daisy and the brothers pursue them through an interdimensional portal to Dinohattan.
+Twenty years later, Italian-American brothers Mario and Luigi working as plumbers in Brooklyn are close to being driven out of business by mafioso Anthony Scapelli's construction company.
+Luigi meets Daisy, a New York University archaeology student who shows him she has been excavating for dinosaur bones under the Brooklyn Bridge.
+There, they witness Scapelli's cronies sabotaging it by leaving the water pipes open.
+Mario and Luigi fix it, but Iggy and Spike—henchmen and cousins of President "King" Koopa, the illegitimate leader of the other dimension—kidnap Daisy after mistakenly kidnapping other girls, including Mario's girlfriend, Daniella.
+The duo pursues them through an interdimensional portal to Dinohattan, where they lose track of Daisy and her necklace, which is stolen by Big Bertha, the bouncer of a local nightclub.

-Daisy learns she is descended from dinosaurs and the long-lost princess of the other dimension; her father was overthrown as king by Koopa and her mother, the queen, was the one who took her to Brooklyn.
-Iggy and Spike realize that they lost Daisy's rock, in fact a meteorite fragment that Koopa needs to merge the worlds, believing only Daisy can do so because of her royal heritage.
-Mario and Luigi rescue Daisy, aided by Toad, a good-natured guitarist who was devolved into a Goomba, a semi-humanoid dinosaur, as punishment for a protest.
+Daisy learns she is descended from dinosaurs and the long-lost princess of the other dimension.
+Her father, the king, was devolved by Koopa, then a general in the king's army, into a fungus that has since spread across Dinohattan; her mother, the queen, took her to Brooklyn, only to be crushed to death when the portal was sealed.
+Iggy and Spike realize that they lost Daisy's necklace, which contains a fragment of the meteorite that will allow it to merge the dimensions.
+They believe only Daisy can do so because of her royal heritage.
+Mario and Luigi break out of the city's local prison and go to rescue Daisy, aided by the fungus as well as Toad, a good-natured guitarist who was devolved into a Goomba, a semi-humanoid dinosaur, as punishment for his protests against Koopa.
+Daisy's escape attempt is aided by Yoshi, a pet of the royal family, and Iggy and Spike, who decide to turn on Koopa following their cousin's use of the (d)evolution gun to enhance their intelligence.
+While Luigi rescues Daisy, Mario saves Daniella and the other girls who were mistaken for the princess.

-Koopa's girlfriend Lena obtains the rock, but dies merging the worlds.
-The worlds separate when Mario, Luigi, and Daisy remove the fragment from the meteorite and Koopa pursues them.
-Mario and Luigi obtain devolution guns and use them to defeat Koopa by devolving him into primeval slime.
-Daisy's father is restored as king, and the citizens celebrate and immediately destroy anything with Koopa's likeness.
-Daisy decides to stay in Dinohattan and kisses Luigi goodbye as she opens the portal for him and Mario to return to Brooklyn.
+Koopa's jealous girlfriend, Lena, tries unsuccessfully to murder Daisy, then obtains the fragment with plans to overthrow him, but is killed when she merges the dimensions.
+In Brooklyn, Koopa attempts his takeover, but Luigi and Daisy remove the fragment from the meteorite, and the dimensions separate.
+Toad gives Mario and Luigi handheld devolution devices, and they defeat Koopa by devolving him into a Tyrannosaurus rex, then primeval slime.
+Daisy's father is evolved back to normal and regains his position.
+The citizens celebrate and immediately destroy anything involving Koopa.
+Daisy decides to stay in Dinohattan and kisses Luigi goodbye as she opens the portal for him and Mario to return home.

-Three weeks later, Daisy arrives at Mario and Luigi's apartment in Brooklyn and asks them to help her on a new mission.
+Three weeks later, the Mario brothers are heralded as heroes.
+Daisy arrives at Mario and Luigi's apartment in Brooklyn and asks them to help her on a new mission.